On Annihilator Multiplication Modules: Basic properties of annihilator multiplication modules

+Recall from \cite{Sharp} that an $A$-module $E$ is said to be a \textit{simple module} if $Ae=E$ for every $0\neq e\in E$.
+Now, we are ready to characterize simple modules in terms of certain multiplication ideals of the trivial extension $A\propto E$.

-\begin{proposition} Let $E$ be an annihilator multiplication module and $ann(e)\neq ann(E)$ for every $e\in E$.
-Then the zero submodule of $E$ is a classical prime submodule if and only if it is a classical 1-absorbing prime. \end{proposition}
+\begin{theorem} Let $A$ be a local ring with unique maximal ideal $\frak{m}$ and $E$ be an $A$-module such that $\frak{m}E=0$.
+Suppose that $V$ is a submodule of $E$.
+Then $0\propto V$ is a multiplication ideal of $A$ if and only if $V$ is a simple module. \end{theorem}

-\begin{proof} The if part follows from \cite[Proposition 1]{Zeynep}.
-For the only if part, assume that the zero submodule is a classical 1-absorbing prime submodule.
-Let $abe=0$ for some $a,b\in A$ and $e\in E$.
-We may assume that $a,b$ are nonunits of $A$.
-Since $E$ is an annihilator multiplication module, there exists a finitely generated ideal $I$ of $A$ such that $ann(e)=ann(IE)$.
-Since $ann(e)\neq ann(E)$, $I$ is a proper ideal of $A$.
-This gives $abIE=0$.
-If $be=0$, then we are done.
-So, assume that $be\neq 0$.
-Now, we will show that $aIE=0$.
-Choose an arbitrary $z\in E$ and assume that $aIz\neq 0$.
-Since $abIz=0$, by \cite[Theorem 2]{Zeynep}, we have $bz=0$.
-On the other hand, note that $abI(z+e)=0$.
-Since $aIz\neq 0$, again by \cite[Theorem 2]{Zeynep}, we have $b(z+e)=0$ which implies that $be=0$ which is a contradiction.
-Thus, we conclude that $aIE=0$, that is, $a\in ann(IE)=ann(e)$.
-Then we conclude that $ae=0$ completes the proof. \end{proof}

-\begin{remark} In the previous proposition, condition $ann(e)\neq ann(E)$ is necessary.
-For example, consider the $k[[X]]$-module $E=k[[X]]/(X^2)$ where $k$ is a field and $X$ is an indeterminate over $k$.
-Then $E$ is clearly a multiplication module, so by Example \ref{prop1} it is an annihilator multiplication module.
-However, note that $ann(\overline{1})=(X^2)=ann(E)$.
-Also, by previous example, $V=(\overline{0})$ is a classical 1-absorbing prime submodule which is not a classical prime submodule.